- Guest Blog

 Should low-cost countries continue to function as the western world's production site, or is it time for reshoring to mitigate global risks?

-Should supply chains manage a narrow supplier base, maximizing buying power and reducing complexity, or diversify to reduce the risk of a supply chain cut-down?
+Should supply chains manage a narrow supplier base, maximizing buying power and reducing complexity, or diversify to reduce the risk of a production line cut-down?

 Most of these dilemmas derive from the limitations of current IT systems and human capacity.